gruntwork-io/terragrunt/docs/_docs/03_community/support.md

 ## Github Discussions

-Search our [Knowledge Base](https://github.com/gruntwork-io/knowledge-base/discussions) to find existing questions or ask your own.
-Github Discussions is a good place for general discussions and questions.
+Search [Terragrunt GitHub Discussions](https://gruntwork-io/terragrunt/discussions) for existing questions or ask your own.
+[Gruntwork GitHub Discussions](https://github.com/gruntwork-io/knowledge-base/discussions) is a good place for general discussions and questions about Gruntwork tools.

+## Join the Discord Community

+Join the [Gruntwork Discord Community](https://discord.gg/SPu4Degs5f) to chat with maintainers and members of the community.

 ## Github Issues

 Read through [existing issues](https://github.com/gruntwork-io/terragrunt/issues) or post a new one.
 Github issues is a good place to:

-- report a bug,

-- ask for a help,
+- Report a bug

-- ask for improvements,
+- Ask for improvements

+- Propose a change to how Terragrunt works

-- to start contributing by solving simple issues.
+- Start contributing by solving issues

 ## Commercial support